Stoichiometry: Definitions

 Elements in their natural state are mixtures of isotopes of differing mass; thus, atomic masses and thus molar masses are not exactly integers.
-For instance, instead of an exact 14:3 proportion, 17.04 kg of ammonia consists of 14.01 kg of nitrogen and 3 × 1.01 kg of hydrogen, because natural nitrogen includes a small amount of nitrogen-15, and natural hydrogen includes hydrogen-2 (deuterium).
+For instance, instead of an exact 14:3 proportion, 17.031 g of ammonia consists of 14.007 g of nitrogen and 3 × 1.008 g of hydrogen, because natural nitrogen includes a small amount of nitrogen-15, and natural hydrogen includes hydrogen-2 (deuterium).

 A stoichiometric reactant is a reactant that is consumed in a reaction, as opposed to a catalytic reactant, which is not consumed in the overall reaction because it reacts in one step and is regenerated in another step.

 Converting grams to moles

-Stoichiometry is not only used to balance chemical equations but also used in conversions, i.e., converting from grams to moles using molar mass as the conversion factor, or from grams to milliliters using density.
-For example, to find the amount of NaCl (sodium chloride) in 2.00 g, one would do the following:
+Stoichiometry is not only used to balance chemical equations but also used in "conversions" between quantities of a substance by dimensional analysis, e.g., converting from grams to moles using molar mass as the "conversion factor", or from grams to milliliters using density.
+For example, to express 2.00 g of NaCl (sodium chloride) as an amount (in moles), one would do the following: